Why your bank is laughing at you…

 The risk to current accounts comes in the form of inflation.
 Since 1950, the UK has experienced average annual inflation of 5.54 percent.
 That means that on average, the price of goods in the UK has increased by 5.54 percent every year.

 Inflation has slowed in recent years.
-It was 3.05 percent in 2013 and 3.19 percent in 2012.
-It was even negative in 2009, which means that the price of goods actually went down that year.
+It is currently 2.1% in the UK.
 Inflation can also sometimes be incredibly high.
 In the 1970s and early 1980s, inflation was in the double digits nearly every year, even hitting as high as 24.24 percent in 1975.

 Many people don’t notice the cost of inflation because it doesn’t show up on an account statement.
 However, inflation has a very real impact on your standard of living and your money’s purchasing power.